I didn’t have trouble swallowing right after my radiation treatment, so why now, years later?

 · Speech-Language Pathologist (SLP)

 · Registered Dietician (RD)

 How can I prevent late RAD?

-An SLP can determine what diet texture you can eat/drink safely and if there are any strategies, precautions or treatments that may benefit you.
 Here are a few examples of what you might expect from a referral to an SLP:

 · Assessment of your swallow: A clinician will either x-ray your throat/esophagus or pass a scope through your nose while you swallow.